Conceptual Belief-Informed Reinforcement Learning: Algorithm Implementation

-To incorporate concept-level priors into on-policy learning, the Cognitive Belief-Driven Reinforcement Learning (CBD-RL) framework is integrated with the clipped surrogate formulation of Proximal Policy Optimization (PPO), yielding the Cognitive Belief-Driven PPO (CBDPPO) algorithm.
-While PPO maximizes an advantage-weighted likelihood ratio under a trust region constraint \cite{qiao2023multi}, the policy update remains driven solely by immediate feedback, limiting its ability to leverage structural regularities observed across semantically related trajectories.

-CBDPPO addresses this limitation by blending the current policy \(\pi_{\theta}(a \mid s)\) with the conceptual belief \(P_k(a \mid s)\) associated with the category \(C_k\) that contains state \(s\).
-The resulting belief-preference policy is defined as:
+The standard PPO \citep{schulman2017proximal} is a policy gradient algorithm which updates the policy by performing stochastic gradient ascent on a surrogate objective function.
+For any time step $t$, let $D_t$ be a sampled batch and $(s_i, a_i, r_i, s_i') \in D_t$ any individual sample within it.
+The objective is to update the policy $\pi_{\theta}(a \mid s)$ via the following loss function:

+where $\theta$ denotes the policy parameters, $A_t$ is the advantage estimate at time step $t$, and $\epsilon$ controls the trust region.
+While PPO updates the policy via an advantage-weighted likelihood ratio within this trust region, it depends only on immediate feedback, limiting its ability to exploit structural regularities.
+To overcome this, HI-PPO integrates the current policy $\pi_{\theta}(a \mid s)$ with the conceptual abstraction prior $b_t$.

+In this paper, we focus on applying PPO in discrete action-space environments, with modifications analogous to those in HI-Q. At each time step $t$, we compute a concept-based belief prior $b_t(\cdot \mid k)$, defined as the action visitation frequency aggregated over all states in concept set $C_k$.
+Its computation and update follow Eq.~\ref{eq:discrete-belief}, and it is combined with the policy $\pi_{\theta}(\cdot \mid s_i)$ for state $s_i \in D_t$ at time $t$ as:

 where the scheduling parameter \(\beta_t \in [0, 1]\) controls the influence of concept priors and increases gradually throughout training.
-The clipped surrogate objective of CBDPPO is:
+The clipped surrogate objective of HI-PPO is:

-where \(A_t\) is the advantage estimate and \(\epsilon\) controls the trust region width.
-The critic and entropy terms follow the original PPO formulation; gradients are propagated through \(b_t\), allowing concept priors to steer policy updates while the clip operator guarantees trust-region stability.
-The critic and entropy terms follow the original PPO formulation; gradients are propagated through \(b_t\), allowing concept priors to steer policy updates while the clip operator guarantees trust-region stability.
-Full implementation details and pseudocode are provided in Appendix A.3.
+The critic and entropy terms follow the original PPO formulation; gradients are propagated through \(B_t\), allowing concept priors to steer policy updates while the clip operator guarantees trust-region stability.
+More implementation details and pseudocode are provided in Appendix \ref{al:ppo}.